alinarojas/computer-vision-transformations/README.md

 # Computer Vision - Transformations

-This repository contains a complete set of image processing and computer vision exercises developed for Computer Vision university course at U-tad.
+This repository contains a complete set of image processing and computer vision exercises developed for Computer Vision university course at U-tad (Centro Universitario de Tecnología y Arte Digital).
 All tasks were implemented in a single Jupyter notebook, supported by an `img/` directory containing test images.

 The work covers a wide range of transformations and filtering techniques, including contrast enhancement, denoising, Gaussian filtering, edge detection, feature extraction and connected-components analysis.